vit-lebediev/dwr-wp-plugin/README.md

 * Robokassa Result URL.
 This option describes a part of Robokassa Result URL (a parameter in Robokassa shop settings), which will be attached to your website hostname.
 It is recommended to leave this option with a default value.
 Change it only if you understand what are you doing.
 _Example_: Your website is http://myonlineblog.com/.
-If 'Robokassa Result URL' will be default ('robokassa_result'), then you should set Result URL on Robokassa shop settings page to **http://myonlineblog.com/robokassa_result**.
+If 'Robokassa Result URL' setting will be default ('robokassa_result'), then you should set Result URL on Robokassa shop settings page to **http://myonlineblog.com/robokassa_result**.

 * Robokassa Result URL Method